TA18200-Mapping-2021-CROP.jpg

 A circuit board serves as the architectural framework of a computer's functioning mind, operating on the core principle of manipulating on-and-off signals to execute logical operations.
 It mechanically supports and interconnects electronic components, facilitating the flow of these signals.
 Each hole and engraving etched onto a chip carries its own significance.
 In Mapping (2021), a collection of thirty-five found circuit boards is reimagined as an operational map spliced together.
 Arranged to evoke an astronomical pattern, the sculptural landscape mirrors a night sky filled with stars.
 By displacing the functional markings of the circuit boards, the engravings coalesce into random, abstract patterns.
 Through this assemblage, Mapping examines the functional essence of digitization while simultaneously creating a visual representation of the universe shaped by randomness and chance.

-Q: What prompted your interest in the motherboard topic?
+Q: What prompted your interest in the motherboard as a subject?

-Q: What drew you to showcase the back side of the motherboard—the hidden, golden circuitry—as the primary surface of Mapping?
+Q: What led you to present the back side of the motherboard as the main visual focus in Mapping?